🔷Euclidean Clustering Point Cloud Segmentation

 Parameter Description |

-Takes effect when "Retain all results" is set to disabled.
-Specifies the number of cluster_list with the most points to retain. |
+Takes effect when "Keep All Results" is set to disabled.
+Specifies the number of clusters with the most points to keep. |

-The operator will first sort all segmentation results by the number of point clouds from largest to smallest.
-If this parameter is set to N, only the top N point cloud clusters after sorting will be output.
-For example, setting it to 1 means only the cluster with the most points will be output. |
+The operator will first sort all segmentation results by point cloud count from largest to smallest.
+Setting this parameter to N will output only the top N point cloud clusters after sorting.
+For example, setting it to 1 means only outputting the cluster with the most points. |

 Parameter Range |

-[1, 1000], Default Value: 1 |
+[1, 1000], default value: 1 |

 Parameter Description |

-Determines whether to sort the final output list of point cloud clusters by the number of points from largest to smallest. |
+Determines whether to sort the final output point cloud cluster list by point cloud count from largest to smallest. |

-If subsequent processing depends on the size order of the point cloud clusters, this item should be kept enabled. |
+If subsequent processing depends on the size order of point cloud clusters, this option should remain enabled. |